bitrise-io/devcenter/_articles/jp/getting-started/connecting-to-services/setting-up-connection-to-an-apple-service-with-api-key.md

 ---
-tag:
+tag: []
-- apple
-- builds
-- code-signing
-- security
-title: Connecting to an Apple service with API key
+title: Connecting to Apple services with API key
 redirect_from: []
 summary: ''
 menu:
   connecting-to-services:
-    weight: 5
+    weight:

 ---
 Connecting to an Apple service (such as the App Store Connect or the Apple Developer Portal) with the API key requires that you first add your Apple service authentication data on our **Apple Services Connection** page, then an API key for your app.